Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

 Open browser to `http://localhost:1234/`

-**Note**: The default port is 8080, but since this is very common we will use 1234 for our **Tutorial**.
+**Note**: The default port is 8080, but since this is very common we will use 1234 for our Tutorial.

-Note: If you are running this on a remote machine, then on Linux you define the host to be open (0.0.0.0) to any external connection.
+**Note**: If you are running this on a remote machine, then on Linux you define the host to be open (0.0.0.0) to any external connection.

 ```
 python ./app.py --port 1234 --host 0.0.0.0